 - Review period – 15 days – After the cure period we will account for the various methods the business used to close out their consignment obligation to Kickfurther.
 Any balance not accounted for through the above (a-d) methods will be sent to a collections agency.

+While this is how we anticipate handling cancelled co-ops, from time to time, circumstances require that these exact guidelines aren't adhered to in order to attempt to reach the best outcome.
 We account for the value of co-ops that are in collections based on how delinquent on payments they are.
 This gives everyone the ability to reasonably assess what their expected performance on Kickfurther will be.
 It will follow the below guidelines.

 - 0-30 days delinquent – 50% - As soon as a co-op is sent to collections we decrement the value of the co-op to 50%.